biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 # BIOINFORMATICS IN ONE LINE

 In biology, there are many ways to solve a task.
 However, biologists sometimes we need simple ways to get easy tasks done quick (without actually compromising efficiency and accuracy).
 May that be the case, you have found the right page.
 I started working on bioinformatics from scratch a few years ago.
 I didn't know much about scripting and I was always trying to solve everything with one-line commands.
 Over the years, I used many one-line commands and found myself re-using them many times.
-Therefore, I finally decided to gather them all in the following list (which I will keep updating).
+Therefore, I finally decided to gather them all in the following list (which I will keep updating every time I use a new one).
 Here you can find some commands which are useful for different bioinformatics purposes.
 Of course, all in one line!

 ## Fasta / FASTQ